dasubermanmind/SimplETL/README.md

 dataframe already loaded inside and maybe a couple operations loaded into the notebook.

 ## Contributing
 Disclaimer: I am new to OSS so if you see something that I can improve please don't hesitate to reach out!
+Also, dont be an ass there's a difference between being helpful and giving good critical advice vs being a rude jackass.
+Shouldn't be hard to be nice.

 ```
 eliot.ost@protonmail.com